 All kids should have the opportunity to reach their full potential and become the next leaders in our community, but too many children, particularly those in low-income neighborhoods, are struggling to make it to high school graduation.

-Learning gaps in children can present themselves as early as 18 months.
-Children from low-income communities are particularly vulnerable to starting school behind their peers, and may then struggle to keep up as they move from grade to grade.
-At-risk children who do not receive high-quality early childhood education are 25% more likely to drop out of high school and 70% more likely to be arrested for a violent crime.
-High school dropouts are 72% more likely to be unemployed as compared to high school graduates.
+At-risk students who do not receive high-quality early childhood education are 25% more likely to drop out of high school and 70% more likely to be arrested for a violent crime.
+And, without a high school diploma, young adults are 72% more likely to be unemployed as compared to high school graduates.
+In our region:

-- 13% of 9th graders in Cook County are not on track for success in high school
+- 13% of 9th graders in Chicago Public Schools are not on track for success in high school

 - 17% of students in Cook County drop out of high school